-Soft tropics and bold wallpaper are both strong trends going into 2020, so you can’t go wrong with an exotic teal print on your walls.
+Soft tropics and bold wallpaper are both strong living room trends, so you can’t go wrong with an exotic teal print on your walls.
 This cheetah wallpaper at Lime Lace is a completely cool version that would look super-stylish in any modern lounge.

 2. Plump for an on-trend teal sofa